 When Glorian Ruoka & Viini (the best food mag in Finland) asked me to interview him, I would have been insane to turn it down.
-As the printed article is gonna come out later this year, I want to share some other aspects of that interview in this blog of mine.
+As my article is gonna come out later this year, I want to share some other aspects of that interview in this blog of mine.

-Being at ease with all kinds of people, I must admit there were some butterflies in my stomach as I entered Vanha Ylioppilastalo (the historical building where the Grand Champagne event is held every year).
+Being at ease with all kinds of people, I must admit there were some butterflies in my stomach as I entered Vanha Ylioppilastalo (the historical building where the Grand Champagne event is held).
 Despite my experience with champagne and numerous trips to the region, I was well aware that one does not get to meet – let alone interview – Roederer’s Chef de Cave every day.

 The better the winemaker, the nicer the guy.
 This seems to apply perfectly to Monsieur Lécaillon.
-As we talk, I quickly realise he is so nice that there is no need pretending to be formal (something I’ve never been skilled at).
+As we talk, I quickly realise he is so nice that there is no need to be formal (something I’ve never been skilled at).
 In fact, Jean-Baptiste is one of those people who make me behave as if I had known them for years.

 Our conversation meanders from winemaking to music, from childhood memories to design, from environmentalism to pleasure.
 The only thing I’m disappointed with is the very limited time we have, since you could easily spend a long evening with this monsieur, never running out of topics.